-If you are planning to graduate in Fall 2021, you must submit your Application to Graduate form (application is now closed for Fall 2021) along with your graduation fee to let us know that you want to graduate!
-Once the form has been completed, you will receive an email confirming that the Application has been successfully received.
+If you are planning to graduate in spring 2022, you must submit your Application to Graduate form (the application term will appear as winter 2022 in the online application) along with your graduation fee to let us know that you want to graduate!
+Once the form has been completed, you will receive an email confirming that your application has been successfully received.
 If you do not receive an email confirmation, please contact the Registrar’s Office immediately.

 Once you have completed the Application to Graduate form, the $65.00 graduation fee will automatically be added to your student account with Financial Services.
 You will need to make arrangements to pay this fee as soon as possible.

 You can pay your Application to Graduate fee online

 As you may know, the Province of Nova Scotia has introduced a Proof of Full Vaccination Policy, which means that anyone age 12 and older must provide proof of full vaccination to participate in most events and activities that bring large groups of people together.
 This includes Convocation ceremonies.

 Therefore, the following protocols will be in place for MSVU’s Spring 2022 Convocation ceremonies:

 We thank you in advance for doing your part to keep yourself, your friends and family, and the entire MSVU community, safe during these strange times.